covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 It is said that there are almost no empty beds in the hospital, the emergency department is also used to treat patients with viral lung infection, ER observation rooms are also full.
 "Basically whenever there is a vacant bed, one person from the observation room goes in."

-Shen Jun said, (current) management of the beds can't satisfy the needs from the communities.
+Dr. Shen Jun said, (current) management of the beds can't satisfy the needs from the communities.
 "For example, some patients are taken to the hospital by their family, they are very sick, if there's a space in the observation room, they can stay there, I can't let them go back to wait in line and wait for the community report to arrange for them.
 Or that I don't take him, and instead take someone with mild conditions reported from the community, that's definitely not possible."

 About the test kits, he said Zhongnan Hospital's fever clinic can do the test, and it takes about two hours to get the result.
 But there's a limit in test kits, they are only given to patients showing viral infection in lung CT scans.

-Shenjun suggested that, if possible, gather the mild condition patients, centralize the isolation and treatment, so that the epidemic can be effectively controlled.
-He also suggested that patients isolating at home take two kinds of medicine, the antiviral and the antiinfective, and if the fever is over 38.5℃ to reduce the temperature.
+Dr. Shen Jun suggested that, if possible, gather the mild condition patients, centralize the isolation and treatment, so that the epidemic can be effectively controlled.
+He also suggested that patients isolating at home take two kinds of medicine, the antiviral and the antiinfective, and if the fever is over 38.5°C to reduce the temperature.
 "So far there's no special medicine for this, don't follow the Internet and take whatever people say that may work.
 Hospitalization is to provide supportive care for severe condition patients, if you can make it through this period, it will be over, that's all."

 <figure>
   <img src="/assets/media/2020-02-02/those-outside-of-statistics-05.png" alt="operation"/>